ocaml-multicore/multicoretests/README.md

 same calls, and succeeds if it finds one.

-Since `Hashtbl`s are not safe for parallelism, if you run `dune exec doc/example/lin_tests_dsl.exe` the output can produce the following output, where each tested command is annotated with its result:
+Since `Hashtbl`s are not safe for parallelism, if you run `dune exec doc/example/lin_tests.exe` the output can produce the following output, where each tested command is annotated with its result:
 ```

-Messages for test Hashtbl DSL test:
+Messages for test Lin Hashtbl test:

   Results incompatible with sequential execution